Yeffry-Fermin/Vitality_Hub_Version_0.1/README.md

    a) Go to your System Settings > Privacy & Security.
    b) Scroll down to the bottom and you will see Vitality PF, click "Open Anyway."
    c) Try Opening again.

+Windows Instructions
+1.Download the windows zip version and run the app.